maruffahmed/api-best-practice/README.md

 npm i
 ```

-To run the server, use:
+To run the local server:

 ```
 yarn dev